 Chapter 1, “The Adatum Scenario” introduces you to the Adatum company and the aExpense application.
 The following chapters describe how Adatum migrates the aExpense application to the cloud.
 Reading this chapter will help you understand why Adatum wants to migrate some of its business applications to the cloud, and it describes some of its concerns.
 It will also help you to understand basic options for hosting applications and services in the cloud.

-Chapter 3, “Moving to Windows Azure Cloud Services” describes how Adatum adapted the aExpense application to run as a hosted service in Windows Azure by using the Cloud Services feature.
-The chapter describes how Adatum modified the solution, converted it to use claims authentication instead of Active Directory, and took advantage of Windows Azure Caching for the session data.
+Chapter 3, “Moving to Microsoft Azure Cloud Services” describes how Adatum adapted the aExpense application to run as a hosted service in Azure by using the Cloud Services feature.
+The chapter describes how Adatum modified the solution, converted it to use claims authentication instead of Active Directory, and took advantage of Azure Caching for the session data.

-Chapter 4, “Moving to Windows Azure SQL Database” describes how Adatum evaluated the use of Windows Azure SQL Database instead of a hosted SQL Server by exploring the limitations this might impose and the cost savings that it might provide.
-The chapter then goes in to show how Adatum converted the aExpense application to use Windows Azure SQL Database.
+Chapter 4, “Moving to Microsoft Azure SQL Database” describes how Adatum evaluated the use of Azure SQL Database instead of a hosted SQL Server by exploring the limitations this might impose and the cost savings that it might provide.
+The chapter then goes in to show how Adatum converted the aExpense application to use Azure SQL Database.

 What You Need to Use the Code

 These are the system requirements for running the scenarios:

 - Microsoft Windows 7 with Service Pack 1, Microsoft Windows 8, Microsoft Windows Server 2008 R2 with Service Pack 1, or Microsoft Windows Server 2012 (32 bit or 64 bit editions).